 On the last Friday of every month there’s a Critical Mass bike ride through Dublin city centre.

-It’s a form of direct action or protest about reclaiming the streets, and also to highlight the dangers that cyclists face on the city streets.
-By riding together as a big group, there is safety in numbers
+Critical Mass was created as a form of direct action or protest about reclaiming the streets, and also to highlight the dangers that cyclists face on the city streets.
+By riding together as a big group, there is safety in numbers.

 The event originated in San Francisco in 1992, but is now held in hundreds of cities around the world.
 In some places it has caused controversy, but the Dublin ride is generally well received by the general public.